oliviercreurer/compass/README.md

 #### Crow

-As of v2.0, Compass can communicate with crow!
-Crow's first input can be used to clock Compass' command sequence (see the [clock](#clock) section above), while the second input can be configured in the `params` menu as follows:
+A [monome crow](https://monome.org/docs/crow/) can be connected for further control.
+Its first input can be used to clock Compass' command sequence (see the [clock](#clock) section above), while the second input can be configured in the `params` menu as follows:

 - `OFF` (default): If you don't have a crow, or you aren't using input 2 for anything, leave this as is.
 - `SC LEVEL`: Send a voltage source to modulate softcut's level.
 Range: __0v to +5v__